Azururu/FinanceManager/README.md

 It is also used to return data through flask and edit/create HTML content.
 ## Frontend
 ### CSS
-Unique styling for the webpage and created animations using keyframes.
+Unique styling for the webpage.
 ### HTML
 Basic webpage structure.